vpavkin/circe-magnolia/README.md

 ```

-#### Semiauto
+### Semiauto

-Works in the same way as `io.circe.generic.semiauto._` from `circe-generic`, but the method names differ so that you can theoretically use both in the same scope:
+Works in the same way as `io.circe.generic.semiauto.*` from `circe-generic`, but the method names differ so that you can theoretically use both in the same scope:

 ```
-import io.circe.magnolia.derivation.decoder.semiauto._
+import io.circe.magnolia.derivation.decoder.semiauto.*
-import io.circe.magnolia.derivation.encoder.semiauto._
+import io.circe.magnolia.derivation.encoder.semiauto.*

 case class Foo(i: Int, s: String)

-val encoder = deriveMagnoliaEncoder[Foo]
+given Encoder[Foo] = deriveMagnoliaEncoder[Foo]
-val decoder = deriveMagnoliaDecoder[Foo]
+given Decoder[Foo]  = deriveMagnoliaDecoder[Foo]

 ```

 #### Configurable Semiauto and Auto derivations

 Configuration is possible if you want to configure your Encoder/Decoder's output.
-This project provides the same configuration as `circe-generic-extras`.

 For example, to generate Encoder/Decoder where the JSON keys are snake-cased:
 ```
-import io.circe.magnolia.configured.decoder.semiauto._
+import io.circe.magnolia.configured.decoder.semiauto.*
-import io.circe.magnolia.configured.encoder.semiauto._
+import io.circe.magnolia.configured.encoder.semiauto.*
 import io.circe.magnolia.configured.Configuration

 case class User(firstName: Int, lastName: String)

-given configuration: Configuration = Configuration.default.withSnakeCaseMemberNames
+given Configuration = Configuration.default.withSnakeCaseMemberNames

-val encoder = deriveConfiguredMagnoliaEncoder[User]
+given Encoder[User] = deriveConfiguredMagnoliaEncoder[User]
-val decoder = deriveConfiguredMagnoliaDecoder[User]
+given Decoder[User] = deriveConfiguredMagnoliaDecoder[User]
 ```

-To avoid constantly needing to provide/import an implicit `Configuration` to derive Encoder/Decoders, you can hardcode the configuration by defining your own version of deriver.
+To avoid constantly needing to provide/import an implicit `Configuration` to derive Encoder/Decoders, you can hard-code the configuration by defining your own version of derivation.
 See [HardcodedDerivationSpec](https://github.com/circe/circe-magnolia/blob/master/tests/src/test/scala/io/circe/magnolia/configured/HardcodedDerivationSpec.scala) for an example of how to do this.
-(In fact, the default auto and semiauto derivers are hardcoded to use the default Configuration)
+(In fact, the default auto and semiauto derivations are hardcoded to use the default Configuration)

 ### Testing